Wolf guard ID Program

 SPECIAL EVENTS REQUEST

 NC State University Police officers, fire marshals, and support staff are a smart addition to your gathering .
-If you wish to request police officers or fire marshals for your event, please complete the application at the page below at least three weeks prior to the event.
-Applications can also be obtained from Sgt.
-Brian Wiggs at 919-513-0384.
+If you wish to request police officers for your event, please complete the application at the page below at least three weeks prior to the event.
+Applications can also be obtained from Libby Pena at 919-513-0384.

 ACTIVE THREAT RESPONSE TRAINING

 Danger can strike in an instant.
 Our Active Threat Response program highlights the importance of observing your surroundings, preparing yourself mentally, and understanding your own capabilities to protect yourself and others during an Active Threat.
-This program is designed to be a non-traditional, open dialog discussion.
+This program is designed to be an open dialog discussion around three scenarios when confronted with an active threat, as well as pros and cons of each.
 We offer this program to all members of our campus community.